statisticalbiotechnology/dsbook/dsbook/supervised/regularization.md

 ## Ridge Regression (L2 Regularization)

-In **ridge regression**, we modify the ordinary least squares loss function by adding a penalty proportional to the square of the coefficients' magnitudes.
-This penalty discourages large coefficients, leading to a smoother model that is less likely to overfit.
+In **ridge regression**, we modify the ordinary least squares loss function by adding a penalty proportional to the square of the parameters' magnitudes.
+This penalty discourages large parameters, leading to a smoother model that is less likely to overfit.

 The objective function for ridge regression is: